gerferra/amphip/README.md

 * A functional parser of the MathProg language using the `scala-parser-combinators` library
 * Pretty-printing of the AST that generates the corresponding MathProg code
 * An evaluator of arbitrary MathProg expressions in the context of some model and data instance
+* An extension to the embedding to support scenario-based multistage stochastic programming

 I talked about the techniques used to encode MathProg syntax in this library at [Scala by the Bay 2015](http://scalabythebay2015.sched.org/event/8cbbc52523ac9e5a905361e00d357099)
 * [Video](https://www.youtube.com/watch?v=Od_AH-_XoEQ)